jpane24/OVtool/README.md

 treatment is used.
 When multiple ties are present, the tool handles this by randomly ranking multiple ties.
 For example, imagine a scenario where you have ten observations (shown in rank order) and the first two observations are 0s.
-As opposed to assigning the two zeroes a value of 0.2, the tool will randomly assign the rank of the two zeroes and assign the first observation with 0.1 and the second observation with 0.2.
+The tool will randomly assign the rank of the two zeroes and assign the first observation with 0.1 and the second observation with 0.2 as opposed to assigning the two zeroes a value of 0.2.
 This process is repeated for each effect size and rho combination `n_reps` times.

 Another key assumption this method draws upon is that the omitted variable is independent from all observed covariates included in the